- Home

 Foot Care

 A proper foot care is one of the things a diabetic person should think about.

 It's important to understand the connection between diabetes and foot problems.
+As a person with diabetes, you are more vulnerable to foot problems because diabetes can damage your nerves and reduce blood flow to your feet.
+The American Diabetes Association estimates that one in five people with diabetes who seek hospital care do so for foot problems.
 When you have diabetes, proper foot care is very important.
 Poor foot treatment with diabetes can lead to serious health problems, including possibly having to remove the foot or leg (amputation).

-foot care By taking proper care of your feet, most serious health problems associated with diabetes can be prevented.
+By taking proper care of your feet, most serious health problems associated with diabetes can be prevented.

 Most people with diabetes are reviewed from time to time by a doctor and other health professionals.
+Part of the check is to examine the feet to look for problems as early as possible.

+As a rule, the better the control of your diabetes, the less likely you are to develop complications such as foot ulcers.
 Also, where appropriate, treatment of high blood pressure, high cholesterol level, and reducing any other risk factors such as smoking, lack of exercise and obesity will reduce your risk of diabetes complications.

 Research has shown that people with diabetes who take good care of their feet and protect their feet from injury, are much less likely to develop foot ulcers.